 08 of 08

-The National Women’s History Museum is a nonprofit educational institution established with the intent to build the first ever national museum in Washington, D.C.
+The National Women’s History Museum is a nonprofit educational institution established with the intent to build the first-ever national museum in Washington, D.C.
 Since 1996, the National Women’s History Museum has been working to raise funds and secure a prominent site on the National Mall that celebrates and honors women’s contributions to American history and culture, ensuring that women’s voices are included in our national narrative.
-If you would like to support this project, you may send a donation to National Women’s History Museum, 205 S. Whiting Street, Alexandria VA 22304 or online.
+If you would like to support this project, you may send a donation to the National Women’s History Museum, 205 S. Whiting Street, Alexandria VA 22304 or online.